rvillaester/robot-exercise/README.md

 There are multiple ways to run the application.
 There are sample command instructions included in the package - refer to the instructions folder.

 ###### Preparations
-1. It uses the 5 by 5 rectangular table dimension by default.
+1. It uses 5 by 5 rectangular table dimension by default.
 You can change this configuration in **table.properties** file
 2. Create a file with **.rc** extension and put it under **instructions** folder.
 3. Each of these files contains list of commands that the robot will execute
 4. One command per line